New Jersey Intoxicated Driver Resource Center

 If a driver is sentenced as a third offender, then the municipal court may sentence the driver to jail or to an inpatient alcoholism treatment program or both.
 Nonetheless, the IDP will schedule the driver to appear at the 12 hour IDRC for a follow-up evaluation.
 The driver may also be required to participate in additional treatment or self help.
 In all cases you must satisfy the program, fee and treatment requirements of IDP/IDRC before any type of driver’s license is restored.

 If a driver does not live in New Jersey, then he/she still will have to comply with the program requirements.
-The driving privilege restoration and IDP fees $200.00 still must be paid to Motor Vehicle Commission.
+The driving privilege restoration and IDP fees still must be paid to Motor Vehicle Services.
 If you live within driving distance of an IDRC in New Jersey, then you will be scheduled to appear there.
 If not, you will be given an opportunity to satisfy the requirements in your home state.

 If you fail to appear at the IDRC or if you do not satisfactorily complete a prescribed treatment or self-help program, or pay the fees on time, your license suspension will be extended, and you may also be jailed two days for non-compliance.
 The IDP/IDRC program completion will still be required.